What is Merino Wool?

 Merino wool is the ultimate super-hero of moisture-wicking fabric!
 With the ability to remove humidity off of your body in the vapor state, and additionally be able to absorb up to 30% of its weight in moisture means that merino does a lot MORE than simply wick moisture.
 It keep your skin dry, your clothing dry and your bedding dry.

-Since merino wool keeps your skin dry and sweat-free (link to above), an added benefit of that dry skin and dry fabric is that these optimal conditions prevent the build-up of bacteria, which is the source of bad odor.
+Since merino wool keeps your skin dry and sweat-free, an added benefit of that dry skin and dry fabric is that these optimal conditions prevent the build-up of bacteria, which is the source of bad odor.
 Bacteria thrives in warm, moist conditions and our merino wool removes the moisture so voila – NO moisture = NO bacteria = NO odor!

 Alternatively, synthetic fabrics trap moisture next to the skin and this provide a ripe environment for bacteria to thrive.
 So, this is one reason that synthetic fabrics often get smelly quickly and they need to be washed frequently.

 Merino wool does not need to be washed frequently and it will remain fresh and odor-free for weeks without washing.
 This benefit makes Chill Angel a great apparel choice to take when traveling.
 When you want to pack lightly for a trip, and don't want to hassle with washing stinky clothing while away from home, make merino garments a staple of your travel wardrobe.